teusH/MySense/PyCom/README.md

 * 'O': switch the oled display if present OFF (dflt ON)
 * 'S': stop processing (to do: put node to deep sleep)
 * 'i'-value : change the sample interval time to value seconds (dflt: 5 minutes)
+* 'd' or 'D': turn dust sensor calibration OFF or ON
+* 'm' or 'M': turn meteo sensor calibration OFF or ON
 * to be extended

 ## PyCom programming